 - Out of all the validated ideas, what is the core functionality?

-In Kniberg's article, the "skateboard release" is a crucial point and first production release.
+In Kniberg's article, the "skateboard release" is a crucial point and the first production release.
 Getting to this point is a big triumph and something to celebrate.
 But your initial version is where the real work starts.
-It's the point where we being collecting quantitive data from usage and qualitative feedback from customers under production conditions.
+It's the point where we are collecting quantitive data from usage and qualitative feedback from customers under production conditions.
 That's the point of the MVP.
 Build enough to learn and improve.
-It will be quite an emotional point as we understand whether our initial version is valuable and usable.
+It will be emotional as we understand whether our initial version is valuable and usable.
 However, armed with this new information, we can start the journey of continuous discovery and iteration.

-Therefore, I think Kniberg is correct to recommend considering this initial release as your Earliest Testable Product.
-To that end, I feel that Product Managers should modify our language to suit the audience carefully convey this point.
+Therefore, Kniberg recommends considering this initial release as your Earliest Testable Product.
+To that end, Product Managers should modify our language to suit the audience and carefully convey this point to suit the audience.
 Highlighting it will take successive versions to produce the Earliest Loved Product.

-Effectively communicating this point is tricky, as most don't understand the Minimum Viable Product concept.
+It’s tricky, as most don't understand the Minimum Viable Product concept.
 Depending upon the audience, saying prototype may be divisive or confusing.
-So instead, choose to describe the collection of features as an initial release.
-Where appropriate, I want to talk about our software in this fashion, as I believe it prepares others to expect further releases to accomplish the desired outcomes, as the initial version is an opportunity to learn.
+I usually choose to describe the collection of features as an initial solution.
+I do this to prepare users and stakeholders to expect further change to accomplish the desired outcomes, as the initial version is an opportunity to learn.

-- Use MVP sparingly as it's a loaded term, and be upfront with everyone about the scope.
+- Use the acronym MVP sparingly, as it's a loaded term, and be upfront with everyone about the scope.

 - To help articulate the vision, try writing out the validated ideas as desired Outcomes or ORKs.
-These techniques will give further structure and allow you to translate them to Epics and Stories easily.
+These techniques will give further structure and allow you to easily translate them into Epics and Stories.

 - Prioritise your Stories carefully to be lean.
 It may seem obvious, but prioritising the wrong items can be expensive.
 To avoid this common pitfall, try using the User Story Mapping technique to help confirm priorities to achieve the desired outcome and avoid confirmation bias.

 - Find a noun appropriate for your organisation to best label the initial release.
-Skateboard may work for you.
-But depending on the audience, I use "prototype" or point out "this version is our initial release".
+For example, Skateboard may work for you.
+But depending on the audience, I use "prototype" or simply point out that this version is our initial release.